Desdunes: Climate and geology

 The climate of the area is tropical dry.
 The seasons are marked by drought.
 During the dry season, the rainfall varies between 50 and 100 mm.
 The desertification is total.
-Access to clean water is a real problem in Desdunes.
-There is no source or river in the area.
-Only a canal runs along the town on the southern edge, but the people wash there, do their laundry, and the animals drink from it.
+Access to clean water is a major problem in Desdunes.
+There is no source or river in the area, only a canal runs along the town on the southern edge, but the people wash there, do their laundry, and the animals drink from it.
 In the dry season, the canal is dry.

-The plain of Artibonite (125 000 ha) (or 483 sq. mi.) is the country's real grain store.
+The plain of Artibonite (125 000 ha or 483 sq. miles) is the country's real grain store.
 It opens to the sea to the west and the mountains (500 to 1000 m altitude) to the east.
 This vast plain extends at an average altitude of 8 m below sea level.
-The soil geology is generally calcareous (high in calcium) of alluvial type (considered the most fertile) very deep (1.5 m) and strongly argillaceous (consisting of clay minerals).
+The soil geology is generally calcareous (high in calcium), of alluvial type (considered the most fertile), very deep (1.5 m), and strongly argillaceous (consisting of clay minerals).
 This type of land is favorable to rice growing.